 Simply stated, cash on cash return is the yearly return on the cash you invested.
-If you invested $20,000 into a rental property and it’s returning you $4,000 this year, then your Cash on Cash return is 20%.
+If you invested $20,000 in a rental property and it's returning you $4,000 this year, then your Cash on Cash return is 20%.

 Do not confuse cash on cash return for return on investment (ROI) or return on equity (ROE).
 Cash on cash returns are far easier to calculate and explain a different story to the investor.